Travel guide

 Do I need an eSIM to travel to Romania?

 Yes, if you want to use Google Maps, messaging, and mobile data without bill shocks.
-Romania is in the European Union, so your Spanish plan works with "free" roaming within your limit, but that limit runs out quickly, and then you pay extra.
+Romania is in the European Union, so your Spanish plan works with "free" roaming within your limit, but that limit quickly runs out, and then you pay extra.
 A local data eSIM gives you a fixed amount at a set price.

 You'll notice the practical difference on long trips or if your Spanish plan has few gigabytes.
-For a weekend in Bucharest, European roaming might be enough, but for two weeks touring Transylvania, Sibiu, Brasov, and the Danube Delta, you'll consume a lot between maps, photos uploaded to the cloud, and videos.
-An eSIM with dedicated GB will save you from surprises.
-Plus, it installs in a minute and activates when you want it to, so you can have it ready at home and turn it on when you land at Henri Coandă Airport.
-If you're unsure if your phone supports it, check first if your mobile is eSIM compatible.
+For a weekend in Bucharest, European roaming might be enough, but for two weeks exploring Transylvania, Sibiu, Brasov, and the Danube Delta, you'll use a lot of data between maps, cloud-uploaded photos, and videos.
+That's where an eSIM with dedicated GB saves you from surprises.
+Plus, it installs in a minute and activates whenever you want, so you can have it ready at home and turn it on when you land at Henri Coandă Airport.
+If you're unsure whether your phone supports it, check your network settings beforehand to see if your model supports eSIM (almost all smartphones from recent years do).

 Photo: Israel Torres · Pexels